dat320-2020/course-info/student-assistants.md

 - Duration: 13 weeks from mid-August to late-November
 - Work hours: To be decided.
   We aim to avoid collisions with your study schedule, and some of the lab hours will probably be allocated to the 14-18 time slot.
-- Payment follows standard rates: (to be updated)
+- Payment follows standard rates:
-  - Bachelor students: ltr X
+  - Bachelor students: ltr 25 (174 kr per hour)
-  - Master students: ltr Y
+  - Master students: ltr 34 (193 kr per hour)